jbw-clover/go-conventional-commits/README.md

 # go-conventional-commits

+This is a hacked version of [github.com/joselitofilho/go-conventional-commits)](https://github.com/joselitofilho/go-conventional-commits).
+It has two main changes:

+1. Internal packages have been exported
+2. Basic support for git commit header to be prefixed with a list of issue references

+---

 This is a tool to parser your git commit messages into a change log message base on [Conventional Commits](#conventional-commits) specification.

 ## Conventional Commits